Cuddle Buddies Nourish Our Mammalian Need for Connection

 But I’m not.
 I can give him space and support to meet his desire to be in Maui in part because I have cuddle buddies in my life: friends and loved ones I get to spoon and cuddle with.
 This is how I get some of my core mammalian needs met.
 My hunger for my sweetie is pronounced, but it’s not in the red zone because I’ve creatively found ways to get some essential desires met through my community.
 Now I’m enjoying connecting to my people and using the extra space in my life to focus on other creative outlets.

 I was telling this to my friend at dinner he had the thought (I’m paraphrasing here), “Maybe if I had cuddle buddies in my life, my connection with that lady would have had space and time to grow.”

 “Bingo!”
 I thought.

-On this Tuesday’s full moon in Leo, I highly recommend getting creative about how you resource from your community to get your core needs met.
+What would shift in your life if you had multiple cuddle buddies?
 Besides being inherently gratifying, enjoying your connections with others can help take some of the pressure off your significant other or hopes for a significant other.